mantidproject/mantid/docs/source/release/v4.1.0/muon.rst

 * In the `Select data to fit` window it is possible to search the spectra of interest and select the ones to be fitted.
 * The order of a sequential fit can then be chosen by dragging the spectral lines and ordering them

 Removed
 #######

 * Removed the algorithm GetNegMuMuonicXRDDialog as the new Elemental Analysis interface provides the same, improved, functionality.
+* An issue which prevented the fit button from appearing on plots with errorbars was resolved.
+This means that the fit button now appears on plots created by Muon Analysis when it did not previously.

 Bug Fixes
 #########